LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Introduction

 To address the challenge of English studies being disconnected from workers’ everyday tasks, we draw on task-based language teaching~\cite{nunan2004task} and situated learning~\cite{lave1991situated}.
 When study materials are embedded in workers’ job contexts, they can improve task performance while sustaining engagement in language learning~\cite{anthony2018introducing}.
 Prior research shows that grounding instruction in authentic tasks not only supports second language acquisition~\cite{long1996role, Willis2021TaskBasedLearning}, but also enhances motivation~\cite{Hutchinson1987ESP} and strengthens memory retention~\cite{Coyle2010CLIL}.
-Building on these insights, we investigate whether generating study materials of mobile language learning apps directly from work tasks can further enhance language learning and foster long-term engagement.
+Building on these insights, we investigate whether generating study materials of mobile language learning apps directly from work tasks can further enhance language learning and foster long-term engagement. \idx{1,2}Prior work has explored context-aware content generation using daily situations, objects, or personal interests, and demonstrated technological feasibility and learning benefits for general learners~\cite{edge2011micromandarin, hautasaari2019vocabura, draxler2023relevance, yamaoka2022experience}.
+However, little has been explored how to support workers in EFL learning, even though a large amount of personal data from information-work contexts remains underutilized despite its potential to generate personalized learning materials.